Recurrence-Aware Long-Term Cognitive Network for Explainable Pattern Classification: Recurrence-aware LTCN-based classifier

-Overall, one can see that the proposed quasi-nonlinear reasoning rule uses the initial activation value to compute the state of neurons in each iteration.
+Overall, one can see that the proposed quasi-nonlinear reasoning rule uses the initial activation value to compute the neurons' states in each iteration.
 However, such a reasoning rule will not prevent the network from converging to undesirable states.
-An example of these states is the unique fixed-point attractors since they cause the network to produce the same outputs to any input.
+An example of these states is the unique fixed-point attractor since it causes the network to produce the same outputs to any input.
 This issue will be discussed in the next sections.